A Semi-Elemental Diet or Elemental Diet – What’s Best for SIBO?

 This is my most comprehensive tool for repairing and maintaining a healthy gut lining.
 Repairing your gut is the first step in overcoming SIBO and other chronic illnesses, and Leaky Gut Revive® can fast-track your progress.

 It contains a potent blend of gut-repairing herbs and nutrients, including L-glutamine.
 L-glutamine assists in cell turnover to help repair your mucosal lining and support overall intestinal health.
 It also curbs sugar cravings to help you beat SIBO.

 While you have SIBO, I recommend you only take a soil-based probiotic to avoid feeding bad bacteria with the good.
-My soil-based Primal Earth probiotic contains three well-studied strains of spore-forming bacteria.
+My soil-based Primal Earth Probiotic contains three well-studied strains of spore-forming bacteria specifically chosen to mimic the most important natural flora found in traditional and paleolithic diets.
 These bacteria are able to bypass your small intestine without feeding the overgrowth.